Axway-API-Builder-Ext/Axway-University/section-4/README.md

 4. Automated Regression Testing

 Automated testing is a crucial so that you can implement new functionality with confidence, and safely pick up API Builder updates.
 Here, we extend the exist sample tests to account for new functionality.
+You can find the project for this here: [regression-tester](https://github.com/Axway-API-Builder-Ext/Axway-University/tree/main/section-4/regression-tester)